 “Come in,” the man said finally.
 “Why not.
 I can’t binge-watch any more Netflix anyway.
 I’m going crazy in here.”

-The kitchen was as over-specced and under-used as Albert had guessed, an American breakfast bar with a black marble top opening onto a living area stuffed with two over-sized leather sofas, and an enormous flat screen television glowering down at them.
+The kitchen was as over-specced and under-used as Albert had guessed, an American breakfast bar with a black marble top dividing it from a living area stuffed with two over-sized leather sofas and an enormous flat screen television that glowered down at them.
 It was paused on the image of an extremely dirty man running an equally dirty man through with a sword.
 Albert thought that the dirt looked about right, but that the rest of the scene seemed very tidy.
 Death, in his experience, wasn’t tidy at all.
 He smiled at his host.
 “Lovely place.”

 “Yeah, well.
 Should be, the amount I put into it.”
 The man pulled a stool out from the counter and waved Albert onto it.
 “Coffee?”

 “That would be wonderful.”
 The salesman drank in his surroundings while his host was occupied with a coffee machine that looked like it belonged in a Knightsbridge cafe – the shiny black kitchen, the unpleasant but undoubtedly expensive art on the walls, the store-bought vase and stick arrangement that seemed compulsory in all modern homes, the bills stuffed under the luxury travel magazines on the glass-topped coffee table.

 “Sugar?” the man asked, placing a cup in front of Albert.